enel-gdh-educational/katacoda-scenarios/version-control/basics/step2.md

 On branch master
 nothing to commit, working tree clean
 ```
 That is very easy to understand.
-You have commited the last changes so the stage area is empty,
+You have commited the last changes so the staging area is empty,
   therefore there is nothing you can commit, and the last commit you haven't introduced any changes
  in the working tree, which is said to be clean.